allink/allink-core-static/docs/plugins/content-plugin.md

 ### How to figure out the name of the field

-1. Browse the `allink-core` version defined in your `requirements.in` on github, open the file `allink_core/core_apps/allink_content/models.py` and copy the desired model field names.
+1. Browse the `allink-core` version defined in your `requirements.in` on github, open the file `allink_core/core_apps/allink_content/models.py` and copy the desired model field names after `.field-`.
-2. Create a new `Content Plugin` or edit an existing one, and inspect the desired form element with a DevTool and copy the class name.
+2. Create a new `Content Plugin` or edit an existing one, and inspect the desired form element of the CMS modal with a DevTool and copy the class name.